 Increasing agency increases motivation

 One way to wake up the agency in learners is to give them as much responsibility as possible for their own learning goals and experience.
 Sponsors and teachers can minimize their presence while still providing structure and guidance.
-In Collegial Action Learning, participants follow their interests, but they receive help from sponsors and facilitators in selecting areas of focus as well as in moving from interest to action that benefit both the learners and their organizations.
+Participants follow their interests, but they receive help from sponsors and facilitators in selecting areas of focus as well as in moving from interest to action that benefit both the learners and their organizations.
 Sponsors help create the organizational learning agenda and they keep an eye on learning processes, parameters and themes.
 Facilitators get things moving and help the learners stay on track.
 They ask questions, share stories and provide tools and structure.
 At some level, though, it is up to the learners to select their own challenges, set their own action plans and commit to taking action.
 They rely on each other as well as the facilitator and sponsors for support as they translate action into learning and results through repeated cycles of exploring, defining, driving and (as they start to feel the results of their effort) thriving.

 1. Agency – Learners should be in charge of their own learning